-A one-hour oral examination is conducted during the last academic term prior to the commencement service in which the student expects to graduate.
+A one-hour oral examination is conducted during the last academic term prior to one in which the student expects to graduate.
 The oral examination covers the dissertation and relevant areas of cognate academic disciplines which are necessary for a full evaluation of the research.
 The oral examination over the dissertation is directed by the major professor who supervised the research, other faculty members who comprise the major department, and the external reader.
+The defense should be completed by May 1 or December 1 for graduation.